 Whilst there are few frameworks out there which will help you, a new one has recently come out which might be useful in this instance, even if it has one major drawback (which I'll cover after you've seen it).

+I would like also to point out that you do not have to "be" polyamorous, you can just "do" polyamory and believe it the possibility of ethical non-monogamy.
 Unfortunately, even in polyamorous circles many might not understand that you can be romantically asexual with one partner, and romantically sexual with another without comparing the validity of each one.
 Even trickier is for some to understand and accept that any long term relationship is perfectly valid and can be committed, whether or not it involves passion in the bedroom.

 One way to explain it might be to use the language available to us from the monogamous world, and term them emotional affairs.
 It is perfectly possible to have a deep emotional (and - as it happens - romantic) commitment to one person without it being sexual - and many monogamous people recognise this.
 As the majority of us are aware of mono-normative thinking, this should resonate.